krystianmagdziarz/djInsight/docs/demo-gallery.md

 ## 🎨 Key Design Principles

 ### 📱 **Responsive Design**
-All djInsight components are built with mobile-first responsive design, ensuring analytics look great on any device.
+All djinsight components are built with mobile-first responsive design, ensuring analytics look great on any device.

 ### 🎯 **Modular Architecture**
 Individual template tags can be mixed and matched to create custom analytics displays that fit your design.